isaced/react-flex-images/README.md

 ## ✨ Features

+- Lightweight: 4.8 kB of JavaScript - less than 1.8 kB gzipped
 - Source images/objects can have any size
 - Responsive
 - Equal margins between images controlled via CSS